List of Marvel Comics characters: C: Turner D. Century

 Turner D. Century, born Clifford F. Michaels, is a minor supervillain who seeks to return American to its pre-World War I values.
+His father's employer Morgan Hardy had been responsible for rebuilding much of San Francisco after the 1906 San Francisco earthquake and was disturbed by the alleged degeneration of manners and mores in subsequent decades.
+After a failed movement that Hardy started to correct the social decline, he retreated with a young, recently orphaned Clifford as a surrogate son, whom he sheltered from the current world and taught to idealize earlier times.

+Michaels developed a hatred of the social changes that had come about since the time-period he idealized, and many of his crimes involved striking out at things or people that represented these changes, including bars and music clubs, which brought him into conflict with Spider-Woman; Hardy died in a fire which consumed his and Century's underground retreat.
+Century eventually came to New York to eradicate all inhabitants under the age of 65, but was stopped by Spider-Man and Dominic Fortune.

+Turner D. Century was killed by the assassin Scourge of the Underworld along with several other villains in the Bar with No Name.
+Arnim Zola later created a proto-husk of Century, as well as of other deceased heroes and villains, but these were destroyed by Deadpool.

+Century was among the victims of the Scourge who were resurrected by the Hood to eliminate the Punisher.
+He resumed his attempts to bring back the "good old times", but was prevented by Doctor Octopus, who was occupying Spider-Man's body at that time.

+Powers and abilities

+Turner D. Century made use of a flying tandem bicycle, a flame-throwing umbrella and various other high-technological weapons in his crimes.

 Cerebra

+Cerebra is the name of several characters appearing in American comic books published by Marvel Comics.

 Cerebra (A.I.)

-Cerebra is a artificial intelligence in American comic books published by Marvel Comics.
+Cerebra is an artificial intelligence in American comic books published by Marvel Comics.
 The character was created by Jeff Lemire and Humberto Ramos, first appearing in Extraordinary X-Men #1 (November 2015).

-Cerebra was created by Forge as a functioning Cerebro.
-She was put inside of an old Sentinel shell to join the X-Men.
-She aided the X-Men in protecting X-Haven from the demons in Limbo, fighting the Sugar Man, etc. She was destroyed during "Inhumans vs. X-Men", but was given a new robotic body by No-Girl.
+Cerebra was created by Forge as a functioning Cerebro and placed in an old Sentinel shell to join the X-Men.
+She was destroyed during "Inhumans vs. X-Men", but was given a new robotic body by No-Girl.

 Reception

 In 2017, CBR ranked Cerebra 2nd in "X-Men: The 15 Best Sentinels" list.

 Chaka

 Chaka is a character in American comic books published by Marvel Comics.
 He was created by Chris Claremont and John Byrne, and first appears in Iron Fist #8 in October 1976.

-Within the context of the stories, Chaka (Robert Hao) learns martial arts from his older brother William.
+Chaka (Robert Hao) learned martial arts from his older brother William.
 He eventually moves to New York and becomes the crime lord of the Chinatown-based criminal gang The Golden Tigers, while his brother William becomes a lawyer.
 In his battles, he uses electrified nunchucks.
 He also has the power to control others' minds, which is amplified by a mystic crystal.